FIDOSOFT/mysticbbs/mystic/README.txt

 fpc -CX -XX -Xs -O3 -B -OpPENTIUM3 -OoREGVAR -OoSTACKFRAME -OoPEEPHOLE -OoASMCSE -WN <source file>

+(-WN is specific to Windows so it should be omitted on other platforms)

 Mystic BBS is compiled to require a Pentium 3 or better processor (SSE instruction set) which means that it should run on any computer built in the late 90s up to current day.